Atyors/robotframework-ImageRobot/README.md

 If the image has not been found in the next 30 seconds, the Robot will show a failure message telling that it did not happen.
 Otherwise the "pos" variable will get the position of the image found.

-You can highlight the image you are looking for with the function "highlight image".
+You can highlight the image you are looking for with the "highlight image" function.
 If the image is found multiple times, it will draw a rectangle arround each.

     ImageRobot.Highlight Image | ${img}